Is your legacy that you lived and enjoyed nature, or lived and cared for nature?

 Larila's litter awareness campaign begins - engaging local communities, schools, businesses and government.

-The Platypus Guardian premieres on ABC TV featuring Larila's story at its core.
+The Platypus Guardian premieres on ABC TV, with Larila's story at its core.
 Hearts are touched and tears are shed.
 The documentary will air around the world.

 ABC News publish an in depth article, using Larila's story to highlight the plight of Australia's platypus population.